alikayaa/bug_fix_evaluator/README.md

 ## Usage

+### Cursor IDE Extension (Recommended)

+The easiest way to use Bug Fix Evaluator is through the included VS Code extension for Cursor:

+1. **Build and install the extension**:
+   - See the [Installing the VS Code Extension](#installing-the-vs-code-extension) section above
+   - Or, if already built:
+     - Navigate to the `vscode-extension` folder in the repository
+     - Right-click on the `bug-fix-evaluator-0.1.0.vsix` file
+     - Select "Install Extension VSIX" from the context menu

+2. **Use the extension commands**:
+   - Press `Cmd+Shift+P` / `Ctrl+Shift+P` to open the command palette
+   - Select one of these commands:
+     - `Bug Fix Evaluator: Evaluate GitHub PR` - Compare local changes against a GitHub PR
+     - `Bug Fix Evaluator: Evaluate Local PR` - Compare against local PR branches
+     - `Bug Fix Evaluator: Auto Evaluate PR & Generate Report` - Complete end-to-end workflow
+     - `Bug Fix Evaluator: View Evaluation Report` - View a previously generated report

+For detailed installation and usage instructions, see [Extension Installation Guide](docs/extension_installation.md).

 ### Using Cursor Agent Mode for Back Testing

 The primary purpose of this tool is to compare local code changes against approved PR solutions: